 Chat with the Bot

-Selecting Go to resource takes you to the bot's resource blade.
+Selecting Go to resource takes you to the bot's resource.

-Once the bot is registered, click Test in Web Chat to open the Web Chat pane.
-Type "hello" in Web Chat.
+Select Test in Web Chat to open the Web Chat pane.
+Type "hi" in Web Chat.

 The bot responds with "Please set QnAKnowledgebaseId and QnASubscriptionKey in App Settings.
-Get them at https://qnamaker.ai".
 This response confirms that your QnA Bot has received the message, but there is no QnA Maker knowledge base associated with it yet.
-Do that in the next step.

 Connect your QnA Maker knowledge base to the bot